xxfoundation/elixxir-docs/cmix.md

 mentioned previously, cMix makes use of the partial homomorphic properties of ElGamal to form the group computations.
-In particular, all the mix nodes in a given cascade perform their computations on the message to completely decrypt it.
+In particular, all the mix nodes in a given cascade perform their computations on the message to decrypt it.

 We prevent the mix nodes from having to invert the key by having the client encrypt with the inverted key.
 That way, when the mix nodes